aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ﻿---
-title: Working with Digital Signatures – Aspose.Words for Python via .NET
+title: Working with Digital Signatures in Python
 articleTitle: Working with Digital Signatures
 linktitle: Working with Digital Signatures
 description: "Aspose.Words for Python allows you to digitally sign documents and detect, count, verify, and remove existing digital signatures."